Concealment in Family Systems

 In Family Constellations, concealment is approached carefully and respectfully.

-family members may feel more connected to themselves and others
+greater connection to themselves and others

 Possible Healing Sentences